John A. Clausen: Early life and education

-On December 20, 1914, Clausen was born in New York City, New York.
+On December 20, 1914, Clausen was born in New York City, New York, the second son of Adam Peter (a salesman) and Mary Blum Clausen.
 For his post-secondary education, Clausen started out at Cornell University and earned both a Bachelor of Arts and Master of Arts in the late 1930s.
 In 1949, he graduated from the University of Chicago with a Doctor of Philosophy in sociology.

 Career

-In 1939, Clausen started his career as an research assistant at the Institute for Juvenile Research in Illinois.
+In 1939, Clausen started his career as a research assistant at the Institute for Juvenile Research in Chicago,Illinois.
 During the early 1940s, he worked with the Virginia State Planning Board and conducted research on population as a statistician.
 Throughout World War II, Clausen performed research on the morale of Army soldiers during combat.
 After working for a year in research design for the Veterans Health Administration in Washington, D.C., Clausen taught sociology from 1946 to 1948 at Cornell as an assistant professor.

 In 1948, Clausen started his tenure with the National Institute of Mental Health as a research consultant.
 While at the institute, he opened a environmental social science research laboratory for the NIMH in 1951 and led the laboratory until 1960.
 As a mental health researcher, Clausen was a co-researcher of a mid 1950s study that conducted research on schizophrenia and parenting.
-In the early 1960s, Clausen expanded his schizophrenia research when he studied how mental illness effected marriages.
+In the early 1960s, Clausen expanded his schizophrenia research when he studied how mental illness affected marriages.

-In 1960, Clausen joined the University of California, Berkeley as a sociology professor and the director of the human development department.
-As he continued to teach sociology until 1982, Clausen held the directorship for the human development department until 1966.
-Between 1976 to 1979, Clausen also led the sociology department as their chairperson.
+In 1960, Clausen joined the University of California, Berkeley as a sociology professor and the director of the Institute of Human Development.
+As he continued to teach sociology until 1982, Clausen held the Institute directorship until 1966.
+Between 1976 and 1979, Clausen also led the sociology department as its chairperson.
 While at California, Clausen joined an ongoing longitudinal study from the 1930s to 1990s on Californians born in the 1920s.
 As part of the Berkeley Intergenerational Study, Clausen worked as a researcher and project leader.
 In 1982, Clausen became emeritus upon his retirement.